telerik/winforms-docs/ribbonbar/getting-started/using-different-elements-on-a-radribbonbar.md

 ---
 title: Using Different Elements on a RadRibbonBar
-page_title: Using Different Elements on a RadRibbonBar
+page_title: Using Different Elements on a RadRibbonBar | UI for WinForms Documentation
 description: Using Different Elements on a RadRibbonBar
-slug: ribbonbar-using-different-elements-on-a-radribbonbar
+slug: winforms/ribbonbar/getting-started/using-different-elements-on-a-radribbonbar
 tags: using,different,elements,on,a,radribbonbar
 published: True
 position: 6